Skip to main content

 Peptide therapies represent a sophisticated form of biological communication.
 These small chains of amino acids act as precise signals, instructing cells to perform specific functions.
 It is this specificity that is the heart of the matter for you.

 We must move beyond a generalized view and appreciate that different peptides have vastly different effects on the body’s systems, including the heart and blood vessels.
 Some peptides may exert influences that are wholly compatible with, or even potentially supportive of, cardiovascular health.
-Others, however, can introduce variables ∞ like changes in or heart rate ∞ that are unacceptable risks for a system that is already compromised.
+Others, however, can introduce variables ∞ like changes in blood pressure or heart rate ∞ that are unacceptable risks for a system that is already compromised.
 Understanding this distinction is the first, most empowering step you can take.

 The Principle of Systemic Interplay